People I serve

 Clergy/Pastors and other church workers

-Much of my work is church-based and I am usually reporting to a Minister, coaching those who are ordained or training a group of clergy.
+Most of my work is church-based and I am usually reporting to a Minister, coaching those who are ordained or training a group of clergy.
 I am not ordained myself but understand the peculiar pressures and responsibilities of those who lead churches.
 I seek to equip Ministers in those vital organisational areas that most theological training ignores.

 I work too with local groups of churches (eg. Associations, Presbyteries, Deaneries) and with wider structures such as Anglican Dioceses or whole denominations; also with solo Christian workers and those who serve on the staff of local churches.